learning-zone/javascript-basics/README.md

   // Call constructor of superclass to initialize superclass-derived members.
   Person.call(this, name);

-  // Initialize subclass's own members. this.studentId = studentId;
+  // Initialize subclass\'s own members.
+  this.studentId = studentId;
 }